 g) summary of collaboration between the programmes and regional offices in undertaking the activities of the study group.

 12.5.2 The preparation of Recommendations should follow the general practice of the Union.
 Examples include the recommendations and resolutions of WTDCs.
 A Recommendation should stand alone.
 Information may be annexed to the Recommendations, in order to accomplish this.
 A template Recommendation is set out in Annex 1 to this resolution.

+12.6.
+Interim Deliverable

+12.6.1 Interim deliverables provide the opportunity to share information from study group contributions at a shorter interval than a four-year output report.
+Moreover, in the interest of enhancing transparency and accountability, such deliverables should be presented in a results-based format, clearly linking the principal components of the WTDC Action Plan, i.e. the objectives of the Strategic Plan, the programmes, thematic priorities, regional priorities as appropriate and expected results.

+12.6.2 The topic of the interim deliverable (e.g., report, workshop, tool, training materials) should be well-defined by the rapporteur group on the basis of member contributions and its relevancy to the study group question and to better meet the needs of target audiences.

+12.6.3 If produced, these interim deliverables must be submitted to the parent study group for review and approval, consistent with the procedures of other output reports and deliverables.

 SECTION 4 – Submission, processing and presentation of contributions